|Climate Action and Adaptation Plan (CAAP)|

 The CAAP will provide a framework for creating or updating policies, programs, practices, and incentives for Long Beach residents and businesses to reduce the City's GHG footprint, and ensure the community and physical assets are better protected from the impacts of climate change.
 Engaging those who live, work, and play in Long Beach is essential to creating an effective and successful CAAP.
 Residents, business owners, students, and other community stakeholders are encouraged to get involved by providing input and sharing ideas, priorities, and solutions to help establish and achieve the City's climate goals.

-Get involved!
 Subscribe to LinkLB to learn more about the City's CAAP, and receive information about upcoming community meetings and events.
-"Like" the Development Services Facebook page, and "follow" us on Twitter for the latest updates on the CAAP.
+"Like" the Development Services Facebook page, and "follow" us on Twitter, and get involved in the CAAP discussion using #ClimateActionLB.